William E. R. Covell: World War I

-Inter-war years
+Inter-war period

 On 14 November, Covell was temporarily promoted to lieutenant colonel of engineers, U. S. Army.
 He transferred to and commanded the 2nd Engineer Regiment at Neuwied, Germany (20 November 1918 – 3 May 1919).
 He then served as an instructor and student at the Army Engineer School in Virginia from September 1919 to August 1920.
 Covell reverted to his permanent rank of captain in February 1920 before being promoted to major in July 1920.
 He served as district engineer in Buffalo, New York from August 1920 to June 1922.
 Covell then enrolled at the Massachusetts Institute of Technology, earning a B.S. degree in civil engineering in June 1923.

 Covell served in Washington, D.C., from June 1923 to May 1928.
 He then attended the Command and General Staff School at Fort Leavenworth, graduating in June 1930.
 Covell returned to the Engineer School as an instructor from August 1930 to June 1931.
 He then served as the executive officer at Fort Humphreys until April 1933.
 Covell served as assistant engineer of maintenance in the Panama Canal Zone from May 1933 to May 1936.
 He was promoted to lieutenant colonel in March 1936.
 Covell served as district engineer in Pittsburgh until 31 May 1940, when he retired from active duty.

 After his retirement, Covell became general manager of Crossett Arkansas Companies in Crossett, Arkansas.
 He was recalled to active duty in the Army on 1 June 1941.